mircealungu/mircea/thoughtstream.md

 **Apr 26**

-It's a stochastic parrot, true.
-But the quality of conversation and common sense life advice one can have from it is impressive.
+The quality of conversation one can have with *stochastic parrot* and the common sense life advice one can distill from such a conversation is impressive.

 **Apr 25**